kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 Your {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}} must support the concept of a privileged container for this setting to be relevant.
 {{< /note >}}

-Any container in a pod can run in priveleged mode to use operating system administrative capabilities that would otherwise be inaccessible.
+Any container in a pod can run in privileged mode to use operating system administrative capabilities that would otherwise be inaccessible.
 This is available for both Windows and Linux.

 ### Linux containers